Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 of other users.
 This section deals with developing entities that have some form of access control.

 In our tutorial module, we will add a ACL entity named 'review', which will allow you to add reviews to albums and control with whom you want to share your guilty pleasures.
-After all, nobody must know about your K-pop addiction. :-)

 The first step is to create the ``music_review`` table.
 Open ``install/updates.php`` and add the code below: